-Our principal source of funds is cash generated from operations, which may be supplemented by borrowings available under our credit facilities.
-The Company maintains \$75 million unsecured revolving credit facilities of which \$2.4 million was utilized for standby letters of credit at April 28, 2012.
-We believe that existing capital resources will be sufficient to meet our capital requirements for the foreseeable future.
+Our principal source of funds is cash generated from operations and borrowings available under our credit facilities.
+At April 27, 2013, we maintained \$100 million unsecured revolving credit facilities, of which \$50 million of borrowings were outstanding and \$2.3 million was used for standby letters of credit.
+We believe that existing capital resources will be sufficient to meet our liquidity and capital requirements for the next twelve months.
 See Note 4 of Notes to Consolidated Financial Statements.

 We continually evaluate capital projects to expand our production capacity, enhance packaging capabilities or improve efficiencies at our manufacturing facilities.
-Expenditures for property, plant and equipment amounted to \$9.9 million for Fiscal 2012; there were no material capital expenditure commitments at April 28, 2012.
+Expenditures for property, plant and equipment amounted to \$9.7 million for Fiscal 2013.
+There were no material capital expenditure commitments at April 27, 2013.